 Toilets – Repair – Service – Installation

 If your toilet rocks, give us a call!
 We have a flat rate for what we call a “toilet pull and reset”.
-Most times this situation calls for a new wax ring, fresh bolts, and possible shims for uneven floors.
+This situation often calls for a new wax ring, fresh bolts, and possible shims for uneven floors.
 Other times the flange might need to be replaced.

 My toilet is loose and rocks.
 What should I do?